Lip reading: Phonemes and visemes

 The phoneme is the smallest detectable unit of sound in a language that serves to distinguish words from one another. /pit/ and /pik/ differ by one phoneme and refer to different concepts.
 Spoken English has about 44 phonemes.
 For lip reading, the number of visually distinctive units - visemes - is much smaller, thus several phonemes map onto a few visemes.
 This is because many phonemes are produced within the mouth and throat, and are hard to see.
 These include glottal consonants and most gestures of the tongue.
 Voiced and unvoiced pairs look identical, such as [p] and [b], [k] and [g], [t] and [d], [f] and [v], and [s] and [z]; likewise for nasalisation (e.g. [m] vs. [b]).
 Homophenes are words that look similar when lip read, but which contain different phonemes.
 Because there are about three times as many phonemes as visemes in English, it is often claimed that only 30% of speech can be lip read.
 Homophenes are a crucial source of mis-lip reading.

-The legend to this puzzle reads "Here is a class of a dozen boys, who, being called up to give their names were photographed by the instantaneous process just as each one was commencing to pronounce his own name.
+The legend to this puzzle reads, "Here is a class of a dozen boys, who, being called up to give their names were photographed by the instantaneous process just as each one was commencing to pronounce his own name.
 The twelve names were Oom, Alden, Eastman, Alfred, Arthur, Luke, Fletcher, Matthew, Theodore, Richard, Shirmer, and Hisswald.
 Now it would not seem possible to be able to give the correct name to each of the twelve boys, but if you practice the list over to each one, you will find it not a difficult task to locate the proper name for every one of the boys."

-Co-articulation
+Coarticulation

 Visemes can be captured as still images, but speech unfolds in time.
 The smooth articulation of speech sounds in sequence can mean that mouth patterns may be 'shaped' by an adjacent phoneme: the 'th' sound in 'tooth' and in 'teeth' appears very different because of the vocalic context.
-This feature of dynamic speech-reading affects lip-reading 'beyond the viseme'.
+This coarticulation affects lip-reading 'beyond the viseme'.